mikro-orm/mikro-orm/docs/docs/entity-manager.md

 ## Entity Repositories

-Although you can use `EntityManager` directly, much more convenient way is to use [`EntityRepository` instead](https://mikro-orm.io/repositories/).
-You can register your repositories in dependency injection container like [InversifyJS](http://inversify.io/) so you do not need to get them from `EntityManager` each time.
+Although we can use `EntityManager` directly, much more convenient way is to use [`EntityRepository` instead](https://mikro-orm.io/repositories/).
+You can register our repositories in dependency injection container like [InversifyJS](http://inversify.io/) so we do not need to get them from `EntityManager` each time.

 For more examples, take a look at [`tests/EntityManager.mongo.test.ts`](https://github.com/mikro-orm/mikro-orm/blob/master/tests/EntityManager.mongo.test.ts)